zlsa/piper-archer/README.md

 _Please note that I will hand-model every instrument to match the real life one as closely as possible._

 Normal-mapped instrument panel.
-Currently flyable (all major instruments are in place).
+Currently flyable (all six major instruments are in place).
 Throttle quadrant and yokes are animated, as are all gauges.

 ## Model: _1/5_ (Animated gear)